Amarjit-ph/CodeDepot/docs/React5.md

 ---
 id: React5
-title: Lists
+title: Lists & Keys
-sidebar_label: Lists and Keys
+sidebar_label: Lists & Keys
 ---

+## List

 Lists are very useful when it comes to developing the UI of any website.
 Lists are mainly used for displaying menus in a website